Who knew a simple compliment could improve a relationship?

 Ever wonder if you can really change your partner?
 Well, screaming and yelling sure won't do it.
 In fact, he/she may become resentful.
 Just as with children, we need to be praised for the good things we do.

 The last thing you want to hear again and again is what you're doing something wrong, what you need to fix, or how you don't measure up to the person your partner needs you to be.
 So, before you begin to complain about what he/she isn't doing, try complimenting him/her on the things he/she is getting right.
-8 PERFECT Love Songs That Will Make You Love Harder
+8 PERFECT Love Songs That Teach Us To Love Harder

 Most people would argue that you can't change people.
 Believe it or not, your partner hates that all you seem to do is complain.
 Or, that you fail to appreciate him/her.
 I know that this profound idea seems unjustifiably simple, that a simple compliment may change things, but I've seen it work.
 I can't pretend to have stumbled upon this knowledge on my own though.